Public Water Access

-Milwaukee Water Commons - a cross-city network that fosters connection, collaboration and broad community leadership on behalf of Milwaukee’s water - educates residents using community outreach and art.
-Working closely with residents, the Milwaukee Water Commons uses art as a way to connect people to water and foster environmental stewards to help protect our common waters.
+Milwaukee Water Commons, a cross-city network that fosters connection, collaboration, and broad community leadership on behalf of Milwaukee’s water, educates residents using community outreach and art.
+Working closely with residents, Milwaukee Water Commons uses art as a way to connect people to water and foster environmental stewards to help protect our common waters.

 Milwaukee Water Commons also extends its outreach throughout Milwaukee by facilitating community mural paintings, recycled sculptures, and other art installations and educational tools such as the Watershed Wagon, Water Cycle, and Mobile Filter Sink.
 Frequently seen alongside Milwaukee’s scenic waterways, farmers markets, and community events, unique traveling interactive displays educate Milwaukee residents and visitors about water.